 At the moment, there are no online poker operators in the state so it is impossible to talk about shared liquidity.
 The CT online poker bill does not prohibit interstate compacts, though, so it is possible that these are in the cards in the future.

 Being a relatively small market, Connecticut will probably look to take advantage of shared liquidity opportunities once legal issues have been completely removed.

 When online poker finally goes live in CT, there is no reason to think that players will not be able to play from their phones.
 This is available in all other regulated states and there is nothing in the CT gaming bill language that would prevent operators from going mobile.

-iGaming executive says sports betting will have FanDuel and Mohegan Sun branding.
+iGaming exec says PokerStars is “obvious” choice for online poker in CT; sports betting & casino will have FanDuel & Mohegan Sun branding.

 FanDuel partnership with Mohegan Tribe clouds future of regulated online poker in the Constitution State.